 Are Your Assets Current, Fixed or Intangible & What Are They Worth?

-Assets are any property owned by a person or business.
-They can be fixed or current, tangible or intangible. ( See examples of current assets and fixed assets below.)
+An assets is anything of monetary value owned by a person or business.
+Assets are classed as capital/fixed, current, tangible or intangible and expressed in terms of their cash value on financial statements (See examples of assets types below.)
 Tangible assets include money, land, buildings, investments, inventory, cars, trucks, boats, or other valuables.
 Intangibles such as goodwill are also considered to be assets.

-Also known as Fixed Assets, capital assets are those assets acquired to carry on the business of a company with a life exceeding one year.
+Also known as Fixed Assets, capital assets are those tangible physical assets acquired to carry on the business of a company with a life exceeding one year.
+Examples include:

 - computer hardware, mobile phones, etc.

 Businesses that have a high ratio of capital costs to labor costs are known as Capital Intensive businesses; that is, they require a large financial investment in capital assets to produce goods or services.
-Examples of capital intensive industries include mining, farming, airlines, oil and gas, fishing, etc.
+Examples of capital intensive industries include:

 Items that are currently cash or expected to be turned into cash within one year are known as current assets.
 This includes: